pi-star-2025/pi_star/gold_noise.md

 In the end, our final pi will:
 1) Update the characters outside the blackhole, such as the core goddess (the firestarter), Jesus, good/bad aliens, create new gods/goddesses in the higher dimension, etc.
 2) Create a blue shine, by adding to the force of everything.
 Anything that ends as a final number can do this.
 And if enough branches of time see our final pi as important enough it naturally will be "reflected" by them and live forever as a heaven.
 Only because we are important enough to everyone.
 And the core reason is super high consciousness in a world that still has circular intelligence.
-The best examples are music and sunlight that is gold (meaning it is conscious).
+The best examples are music (8-5-3 time that looks like spiderwebs and third-eye activity and tree lines) and sunlight that is gold (meaning it is conscious).